ofZach/ofDocs/chapter3.md

 Only the 0071 version of OF has this folder.
 The project generator relies on the script folder to generate new empty blank projects.

-#IDE
-IDE stands for integrated development environment.
-As we said before one big difference between Processing and OF it's that OF it doesn't have it's own IDE.
-You can implement OF applications in virtually any Development Environment.

-What's essentially an IDE?
-Well its a place where you write your code.
-Like a Text Editor but with build in functions that make the code editing easier.
-For does how comes from Processing will found extraordinary the fact that almost all IDEs color your code in a much more rich way.
-Helping you to have a clear view and feedback of your code.

-Other thing IDEs general do it's to